 During visits, handlers are expected to protect works made by students, faculty, staff, and the general public wherever those works are on display and could be damaged.

-Handlers are allowed to bring personal items to an office/designated area for storage during a therapy dog visit, but are not allowed to leave the dog alone in an office/designated area.
+Handlers can bring personal items to an office/ designated area for storage during a therapy dog visit but are not allowed to leave the dog alone in an office/designated area.

-Handlers must keep the dogs on leash and under control at all times.
+Handlers must always keep the dogs on leash and under control.